OpenScienceRoadmap/OpenScienceRoadmap.github.io/join.md

 ---

 # Join
 The Joint Roadmap community welcomes participation from organizations and individuals committed to advancing open tools for science and their ecosystem.
-Participating organizations are not-for-profit organizations, institutions, projects, or communities that develop and steward open-source science tools and their ecosystem.
-Individual participants are typically scholars, technologists, or other practitioners with deep commitments to open science.
+Formally participating organizations are not-for-profit organizations, institutions, projects, or communities that develop and steward open-source science tools and their ecosystem.
+Individual participants formally are typically scholars, technologists, or other practitioners with deep commitments to open science.
 Visit our [repository](https://github.com/OpenScienceRoadmap/jrost) for instructions on how you and/or your project/organization can join the [Joint Roadmap's formal participants](participants).

 # Communicate